 The residents of the Denver metro area have made a significant financial commitment to expand the region's rapid transit system.
-To maximize the benefit of this investment, the areas surrounding existing and future transit stations should be developed or redeveloped to include appropriate higher-density, mixed-use, pedestrian- and bicycle-oriented development that supports transit use.
-DRCOG supports legislative initiatives that foster transit-oriented development, including but not limited to: a) providing the Regional Transportation District (RTD) with the ability to manage its park-and-ride facilities using best practices that help the region reduce vehicle miles traveled (VMT); b) expanding the ability of RTD and local governments to enter into jointdevelopment agreements; and c) protecting local authority to use tax-increment financing to leverage development in areas around transit stations.
+To maximize the benefit of this investment, the areas surrounding existing and future transit stations should be developed or redeveloped to include appropriate higher-density, mixed-use, pedestrian- and bicycleoriented development that supports transit use.

+DRCOG supports legislative initiatives that foster transit-oriented development.
+DRCOG also supports initiatives that a) provide the Regional Transportation District (RTD) and local jurisdictions with the ability to manage parking facilities using best practices that help the region reduce vehicle miles traveled (VMT); b) local infrastructure investment support; c) expand the ability of RTD and local jurisdictions to enter into joint-development agreements; and d) protect local authority to use tax-increment financing to leverage development in areas around transit stations.